Code-Institute-Submissions/TjoAlex-color-game/README.md

 # Scope
 What this website want is to give their users a much easy way of learning the basics of RGB, a place to test what they learned and a place to continuously come back to and exercise their knowledge on.

-# Structure <!--kanske fixa denna texten alex-->
+# Structure
 This website is a multipage site, with one page that holds all the infromation and one that holds the game itself.
 The information is provided into sections that makes it quick and easy for the user to find through the navigation bar prefered information by not being too overwhelmed of what there is to explore.
 This followed up with clear headings that explains the main purpous of the specific sections and pages.
 For this the user will find four different sections on the navigation bar Home that leads to the first page one lands on when visiting the site, and also the page that holds all the sections with information.
 Secondly the Game page that is determined for the game and the game only, with still a navigationbar provided in case the user want to go back and read som more information.
 The remaining navigations is for the sections one for the RGB explenation and one for the How to play the game explenation.
-The over all look of the pages is to stya consistent and minimal with images provided for either informative purpouses or styling.
+The over all look of the pages is to stay consistent and minimal with images provided for either informative purpouses or styling.
 For UX purposes the pages are also staying in the same type of layout, to not disorient the user.
 Overall the user have then the option to look around on the website either trough scrolling by theself or by following the naviagtion menu.

 # Wireframes
 Original wireframes can be found <a href="#">Bootstrap</a>